cloudmesh-community/book/chapters/pi/links.md

-When looking at the placement of the wholes on the Raspberry Pi, the width between the wholes on the small side seems to be exactly 7 Lego technic beam wholes apart.
+When looking at the placement of the wholes on the Raspberry Pi, the width between the wholes on the small side seems to be exactly 7 Lego Technic beam wholes apart.
 This has the advantage that one could build a quick frame form Lego pieces such as a

 - 2 * 11 ($0.22) piece [[link]](https://www.brickowl.com/catalog/lego-beam-11-32525-64290)